About the Festival

 - Master classes with faculty and guests

 - All finalists receive cash prizes.
-First place winner appears as soloist with both the TMF Orchestra and with the Akademisches Orchester, Leipzig in the famed Gewandhaus.
+First place winner appears as soloist with the TMF Orchestra.

 - Audition requirements

-TMF is housed in the Moores School of Music at the University of Houston’s central campus.
+TMF is housed at the Moores School of Music on the University of Houston’s central campus.
 University of Houston, Texas' premier urban research university, is located on a beautiful park-like campus in the country's fourth largest city.
-The Rebecca and John J. Moores School of Music Building is a spacious 144,000 square foot facility, located on the north side of campus.
+The Moores School of Music Building is a spacious 144,000 square foot facility, located on the north side of campus.
 The Moores Opera House is an 800-seat hall praised for its acoustical excellence and celebrated mural by Frank Stella.